 During the war years, the popularity of the Dachshund dropped due to their association with Germany.

-But today in both the UK and USA, the Dachshund is very much favored as a pet and companion.
+Nevertheless, as of 2019, in both the UK and the USA the Dachshund is very much favored as a pet and companion.

-They’re still used as hunters in some parts of Europe, most notably France.
+They’re still used as hunters in some parts of Europe, particularly France.

 Origins of the Yorkshire Terrier

-The Yorkie is a relatively new breed of dog that was developed in 19th century England in Yorkshire, where it derives its name.
+The Yorkie is a relatively new breed of dog that was developed in the 19th century in Yorkshire, England.